The Learning Walk: A Primer

 The first and most obvious is the content involved.
 I’ve written in the past about my love of podcasts.
 It takes some effort to find good ones, but once you do, they are truly an amazing thing.
 I’ve identified a handful over the years that I find very helpful, and listening to these has become a regular part of my walks.

-As I have also mentioned before, I am a fan of the courses from the Teaching Company.
+As I have also mentioned before, I am a fan of the courses from the Great Courses.
 These, too, lend themselves well to listening on my learning walks.
 Most of the lectures run between 20 and 30 minutes, so the timing is perfect.

 Reflection